-RequiredIf your computer console does not have a specific minimumPALcodeIf your computer console does not have a specific minimumversion of the privileged architecture library code (PALcode), youmay not be able to boot your system during the installation orupgrade procedure.Digital recommends, therefore, that you dothe following before performing an installation or upgrade:
+If your computer console does not have a specific minimum version of the PALcode, you may not be able to boot your system during the installation or upgrade procedure.
+Digital recommends, therefore, that you do the following before performing an installation or upgrade:

 - 1. At the console prompt (>>>) on your running Alpha system, enter the SHOW CONFIGURATION command (or SHOW PAL command on DEC 7000 and DEC 10000 Alpha series systems).
 The system display will indicate which version of PALcode your computer is running. - 2.
 Refer to the most recent OpenVMS Alpha operating system cover letter or release notes, or contact your Multivendor Customer Services representative to determine whether your system is running the required or recommended minimum version of PALcode. - 3.
-If the PALcode is below the required or recommended minimum, upgrade your console by either following the directions contained in the hardware manuals that came with your Alpha computer or contacting your Multivendor Customer Services representative.
+If the PALcode is below the required or recommended minimum, upgrade your console by following the directions contained in either the hardware manuals that came with your Alpha computer or supplementary release notes contained on the separate firmware CD-ROM.

-Note: If you boot the operating system CD-ROM without first upgrading your console to the required or recommended minimum PALcode, the system will display one of the following messages:
+Note: If you boot the operating system CD-ROM without first upgrading your console to the required or recommended minimum PALcode, the system will display messages similar to the following: